jnozzi/cocoadev.com/markdown/MouseEnteredTroubleWithNSView.md

 }

 ----
 One of your problems is your     initWithContentRect:::: method -- you never set     self to     result, and so you don't call     setAcceptsMouseMovedEvent: and     setIgnoresMouseEvents: on the right object.
-Here's (theoretically) correct version of the method, which I hope works out for you. --General/JediKnil
+Here's (theoretically) correct version of the method, which I hope works out for you. --JediKnil

-- (id)initWithContentRect:(General/NSRect)contentRect styleMask:(unsigned int)aStyle backing:(General/NSBackingStoreType)bufferingType defer:(BOOL)flag {
+- (id)initWithContentRect:(NSRect)contentRect styleMask:(unsigned int)aStyle backing:(NSBackingStoreType)bufferingType defer:(BOOL)flag {
-    if (self = [super initWithContentRect:contentRect styleMask:General/NSBorderlessWindowMask backing:General/NSBackingStoreBuffered defer:NO]) {
+    if (self = [super initWithContentRect:contentRect styleMask:NSBorderlessWindowMask backing:NSBackingStoreBuffered defer:NO]) {
-        // These should be done in IB, if possible [self setBackgroundColor: General/[NSColor clearColor]];
+        // These should be done in IB, if possible [self setBackgroundColor: [NSColor clearColor]];
-        [self setLevel: General/NSNormalWindowLevel];
+        [self setLevel: NSNormalWindowLevel];
         [self setAlphaValue:1.0];
         [self setOpaque:NO];
         [self setHasShadow: YES];